For a "Community Stories" project created with a template and including an investment of $15,000.

 - A detailed project description based on the information provided in the proposal (which could be enhanced before the agreement is signed)

-NOTE: You will begin working on your project four to eight weeks after the investment is awarded.
+Note: Plan to begin working on your project four to eight weeks after the investment is awarded.

 Schedule & budget

-IMPORTANT: Each deliverable will be subject to at least one DMC quality assurance review cycle, which can take up to 10 working days in phase 1 and up to 20 working days in the other phases.
+Note: Each deliverable will be subject to at least one DMC quality assurance review cycle, which can take up to 10 working days in phase 1 and up to 20 working days in the other phases.

-Phase 1 – Production plan
+Phase 1 – First Deliverable – Production plan

 A kick-off meeting between the participant and DMC must take place at the beginning of this phase.